Reiikz/your-awesm/README.md

 ### how to use it?

-try to read the manual instead, it's updated more often than the wiki and has virtually the same content ;) [check the wiki](https://github.com/Reiikz/your-awesm/wiki)
+try to read the manual instead, it's updated more often than the wiki and has virtually the same content ;) or...
+[check the wiki](https://github.com/Reiikz/your-awesm/wiki)

 ### What works: